FredKSchott/snowpack/www/guides/react.md

 ## Getting started with Snowpack and React

-The easiest way to start a new Snowpack project is with [`create-snowpack-app`](<https://www.snowpack.dev/#create-snowpack-app-(csa)). `create-snowpack-app` is a tool to quickly set up Snowpack in a new directory.
-For this tutorial we're going to start with the bare-bones `@snowpack/app-template-minimal` template to quickly create a new directory with some basic HTML, CSS, and JavaScript files.
+The easiest way to start a new Snowpack project is with [Create Snowpack App](<https://www.snowpack.dev/#create-snowpack-app-(csa)>).
+Create Snowpack App is a tool to quickly set up Snowpack in a new directory.

-`create-snowpack-app` is a command line tool that creates a working Snowpack App based on a template.
 The template you're starting with here is `@snowpack/project-template-minimal` is a bare-bones setup where Snowpack serves an `index.html`, `index.css`, and `index.js`.

 Open up your terminal and head to a directory where you want to put your new project.
 Now run `npx create-snowpack-project react-snowpack --template @snowpack/project-template-minimal`.
 This creates a new directory called `react-snowpack` and installs the `@snowpack/project-template-minimal` inside it.